Information about Greyhounds

 Related articles

-# Policy Terms and Conditions, exclusions and limits apply.
+Policy Terms and Conditions, exclusions and limits apply.
 Benefit limit amounts vary by level of cover.

-* Exclusions, limits and sub-limits may apply.
+* Limits, waiting periods, exclusions and excesses may apply.

 Cover is available for the life of your pet provided you renew your policy each year without any break, lapse or change in the level of Cover.
-This means once your pet is insured with us and as long as we continue to offer the product, you will be able to renew your policy for that pet for life provided you continuously maintain the cover.
+This means once your pet is insured with us and as long as we continue to offer the product, you will be able to renew your policy for that pet for life and your cover level will not be reduced as your pet ages provided you continuously maintain the cover.
 Cover is subject to the terms and conditions of your renewing policy.
 See details in your PDS.

-The gap is defined as the difference between the vet's invoice and the claim benefit under your policy.
+= The gap is defined as the difference between the vet's invoice and the claim benefit under your policy.
 Policy terms and conditions apply.
 GapOnly® is only available at participating Vets.
 Please visit GapOnly® to search for GapOnly® enabled vets.
 GapOnly® is a trademark owned by PetSure (Australia) Pty Ltd (PetSure) (ABN 95 075 949 923, AFSL 420183).